22nd Division (South Vietnam): 1975

 The Division refitted at Van Kiep National Training center at Vũng Tàu with about 4,600 men, one-third of whom were II Corps RF/PF.
 It was short of all categories of equipment, although it had enough artillerymen to man three battalions, it had no howitzers.
 Nevertheless, sparsely equipped and barely organized, it was ordered to deploy to Long An Province on 12 April.
-The 41st and 42nd Regiments were deployed in Bến Lức District and Tân An.
+Before the Fall of Saigon, the 41st and 42nd Regiments took part in the defense of Bến Lức / Tân An and Route 4 under the Capital Military District alongside local RF/PF and the 12th Regiment of the 7th Division.